-Young Dorthy Stratten (Mariel Hemingway ) is the quintessential girl-next-door.
+Young Dorthy Stratten (Mariel Hemingway) is the quintessential girl-next-door.
 She’s pretty, sweet and innocent.
 She never even had a real boyfriend.
 One day while working at a Dairy Queen small-time hustler and wannbe big-shot Paul Snider (Eric Roberts) walks through the door.
 He’s immediately smitten with Dorothy and begins to romance her.

 Snider then believes that Stratten has the potential to be a Playboy model.
-After some coercion he convinces her to take some nude photos, he sends them to Mr. Hugh Hefner (Cliff Robertson) and almost immediately Stratten becomes the magazines most prized model and she’s crowned 1980 Playmate of the Year.
+After some coercion he convinces her to take some nude photos, he sends them to Mr. Hugh Hefner (Cliff Robertson), almost immediately Stratten becomes the magazines most prized model and she’s crowned 1980 Playmate of the Year.

 Hemingway was obviously committed to the role having breast enlargement surgery and being very willing to do nudity.
 She’s good looking and has a sweetness about her.
 The only downside to this portrayal is that it is a rather a one-note performance.
-Hemingway does good with what she has, but the film doesn’t give her anything more to play than simply the beautiful innocent girl.
+Hemingway does fine with what she has, but the film doesn’t give her anything more to play than simply the beautiful innocent girl.

-The supporting actors do a good job.
+The supporting actors all do a good job.
 The biggest secondary characters are Roger Rees who plays Aram Nicholas, the fictionalized film version of Peter Bogdonovich and Cliff Robertson as Hefner.

 I always thought the casting of Robertson as Hefner was an inspired choice.
 I always found it odd that Hefner sued the producers saying he did not like how he was portrayed.
 I actually thought Hef came off pretty well here.
 He’s a father figure to Stratten, he appears to be protective of her and immediately sees Snider for what he really was.